 The policyholder can visit StrengthenYourRoof.com or call the dedicated NCIUA staff at 1-844-NCROOFS (844-627-6637).

 The policyholder may solicit bids from multiple contractors.
-The selected contractor will work with a FORTIFIED Evaluator who will confirm that the roof has been built to the FORTIFIED standard.
-When the roof is complete, the FORTIFIED Evaluator will send documentation to IBHS for review.
-If the FORTIFIED standards have been met IBHS will issue an official five-year designation certificate, which may be renewed.
+The selected contractor will work with a FORTIFIED Evaluator who will confirm that the roof has been built to the FORTIFIED standards.
+When the roof is complete, the evaluator will send documentation to IBHS for review.
+If the standards have been met, IBHS will issue a renewable five-year designation certificate.

-When policyholders are ready to finalize the contractor decision, they can log into the StrengthenYourRoof.com website to make the selection.
+When policyholders are ready to finalize their contractor selection, they can log in to StrengthenYourRoof.com to complete the process.

-Work may begin when the FORTIFIED Evaluator is assigned and has coordinated the installation process with the selected contractor.
-It is critical to have the Evaluator be part of the process from the beginning to help ensure all elements required to obtain the IBHS FORTIFIED Roof™ designation have been reviewed.
+Work may begin once a FORTIFIED Evaluator has been assigned and has coordinated the installation process with the selected contractor.
+It is essential for the Evaluator to be involved from the outset to help ensure that all requirements for achieving the IBHS FORTIFIED Roof™ designation are properly reviewed and met.

 A bid is not required before or during the application process.
 The policyholder only needs to complete the application, confirm the policy number, and submit at least 4 photos of the property.